D-Kats/FileHarvester/README.md

 - **DO NOT** choose an output folder inside the target collection folder...unless you liked the movie Inception!

+## KNOWN ISSUES

+- Keyword Harvesting fails to parse any document file and just copies everything when running the exe file.
+Keyword harvesting action works properly when running the script.

 ## License
 [MIT](https://github.com/D-Kats/FileHarvester/blob/main/LICENSE)